 - 3 cups water

 - 4 cloves

 - 2 sticks cinnamon

 - 1 can unsweetened evaporated milk

 - 2 teaspoons vanilla essence

 - ½ teaspoon nutmeg, grated

 - 1 cup whipped cream (optional)

-To make the infusion, in a heavy saucepan bring the water to boil with the cinnamon and cloves, for 10 minutes.
+- To make the infusion, in a heavy saucepan bring the water to boil with the cinnamon and cloves, lower the heat and simmer for 10 minutes.
+Discard the spices.

 - Add the chopped chocolate, stirring until melted.
 Add evaporated milk, sugar to taste, nutmeg, and vanilla essence.